 d.
 The Executive Board shall employ all professional, technical, clerical and support staff of the organization and shall establish the stipend, salary, benefits, and/or expense guidelines of any general officer, director, employee, or member who is employed, contracted, or subcontracted by the organization.

 e.
 The Executive Board shall direct all bargaining and negotiations with the district.
 The power and ability to negotiate in good faith is delegated to the Negotiations Committee as led by the President or the Lead Negotiator.
-The PresidentLead is empowered to sign Memoranda of Understanding (MOU’s) and Tentative Authorizations (T.A.’s) that result from negotiations.
+The President or Lead Negotiator is empowered to sign Memoranda of Understanding (MOU’s) and Tentative Authorizations (T.A.’s) that result from negotiations.

 f.
 The Executive Board shall oversee and be responsible for the activities and finances of the Committee on Political Education (COPE).
 Political endorsements may be made by the Executive Board in all national, state, and local races that affect the membership directly or indirectly.
 In all elections, endorsements are recommended to the Executive Board by COPE, but the Board may reject the recommendations and substitute others.